 4. Unfriendly SEO Practices

-If your website has keywords stuffed into the content, no links to deep pages, or a crawlable link structure, then search engines won’t rank your site.
-In fact, those things are going to hurt your search rankings.
+If your website has keywords stuffed awkwardly into the content, no links to deep pages, or a link structure that isn’t crawl-able, then search engines won’t rank your site.

 5. No Visible Offers in the Web Design

-Your website is a powerhouse salesperson.
-Or, at least it should be.
-A salesperson can’t sell without products or services to offer.
-Your website offers draw potential customers into your sales funnel.
-By providing something like an e-book or a checklist, you provide visitors value.
-In exchange for the content you are providing, visitors will pay you with their contact information.
-Now, you have a lead.
+A well-designed web site has the power to draw potential customers into your sales funnel even if they are not ready to buy.
+By providing something like an e-book or a checklist as a free download on your site, you provide visitors value.
+In exchange for the content you provide, visitors will pay you with their contact information.
+Now, you have a lead that you can nurture, so when the customer is ready to buy, they will come to you.
+After all, you have a relationship!

 If visitors can’t find or see these offers, then you won’t end up with any leads.
 Use headlines, links, CTAs, and buttons to steer traffic to landing pages and offers.